 Federal Income Tax

 Income generated from the LLC is taxable for federal income taxes, just as state income taxes.
-The amount of income tax you payable is determined by the revenue you make, your filing status, any allowances, and your tax bracket.
+The amount of income tax you pay is determined by the revenue you make, your filing status, any allowances, and your tax bracket.

 The federal income tax only applies to the profits.
 This means that the tax does not apply to any allowances or deductions, such as tax-free income, company costs, healthcare insurance, and so on.